IBM/Train-Custom-Speech-Model/cmd/README.md

 # Manual interaction with Watson Speech service

-This directory contains a number of short python 2.7 programs that invoke the API call to the `Watson Speech to Text` service.
+This directory contains a number of short Python programs that invoke the API call to the `Watson Speech to Text` service.

 These programs are derived from the [API description](https://cloud.ibm.com/apidocs/speech-to-text#introduction).

-They can be used as simple command line to interact with thes peech service, complementing the UI tool to illustrate the concept and operation of the speech service while allowing more flexibility.
+They can be used as simple command line tools to interact with the speech service, complementing the UI tool to illustrate the concept and operation of the speech service while allowing more flexibility.
 They are intended as working code examples and not a full featured command line interface.

 The workflow is as follows:

 1. Create a custom language model based on an existing base model
    - create_language_model.py
-   - list_langugage_model.py
+   - list_language_model.py
    - delete_language_model.py

 2. Add one or more corpus to the custom language model.
-The corpora are plain text file consisting of sentences used in your particular domain, such as medical transcription.
+The corpora are plain text files consisting of sentences used in your particular domain, such as medical transcription.
    - add_corpus.py
    - list_corpus.py
    - delete_corpus.py